 C. Andrew Russell has served as a director of the Company since 1993.
 Since 1987, Mr. Russell has been Vice Chairman of Russell, Rea, Zappala & Gomulka Holdings, Inc. ("RRZ&G"), a Pittsburgh-based investment banking holding company founded by Mr. Russell.
-RRZ&G is an affiliate of National Waste Industries, Inc. which specializes in the project development and financing of waste-related projects.
-Mr. Russell received a Bachelor of Science and an M.B.A. from the University of Missouri.
+RRZ&G is the parent company of National Waste Industries, Inc. which specializes in the project development and financing of waste-related projects.
+Mr. Russell is a graduate of the University of Missouri.